adjust/android_sdk/README.md

 If you are already using a different broadcast receiver for the `INSTALL_REFERRER` intent, follow [these instructions][referrer] to add the Adjust broadcast receiver.

 **Note**: Receiving referrer information via `INSTALL_REFERRER` intent is part of old Google referrer mechanism which got replaced with [new Google referrer API][new-referrer-api].
 It is strongly advised to add support for new API which significantly improves security of the referrer information being delivered into the app and also helps attribution providers to fight click injection in more efficient way.
-In order to have this supported in your app, please make sure that you have followed [Add the SDK to your project][#sdk-add] chapter properly and that you have following line added to your `build.gradle` file:
+In order to have this supported in your app, please make sure that you have followed [Add the SDK to your project](#sdk-add) chapter properly and that you have following line added to your `build.gradle` file:

 ```
 compile 'com.android.installreferrer:installreferrer:1.0'